alem-platform/foundation/own-redis/README.md

 GET foo
 bar
 ```
-A request within 10000 milliseconds will produce a bar response, but once the time is up, the server should clear the value and should return `(nil)` when client attempting to retrieve the value
+A request within 10000 milliseconds will produce a bar response, but once the time is up, the server should clear the value and should return `(nil)` when client attempting to retrieve the value.
 ```sh
 $ nc 0.0.0.0 8080
 GET foo
 (nil)
 ```

+Note:
+- Your program will be tested with parallel/competitive requests.
+To avoid data races, you need to use synchronization primitives from the [sync](https://pkg.go.dev/sync) package.

 ### GET

 A GET request is any request in which the first argument contains the `GET` command.
-When attempting to query an existing key, the server must return the previously stored value in response
+When attempting to query an existing key, the server must return the previously stored value in response.

 Example:
 ```sh